nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Deleting a student

-1. Deleting a student while all students are being shown from the Student Page.
+1. Deleting a student while all students are being shown from the Students Page.

     1. Test case: `delete student 1`<br>
        Expected: First student is deleted from the list.
 Details of the deleted student shown in the log box.